• Skip to main content

 Chevy Chase at 250: A Four-Part Webinar Series

-In recognition of the nation’s 250th year as a democracy, Historic Chevy Chase DC has launched a four-part webinar series to thoughtfully examine our community’s history, century by century, through the stories of people whose descendants once lived and raised their families on this land from pre-colonial days to modern times.
-The series, called “Chevy Chase DC at 250: Beyond the Burgers and the Fireworks,” began Jan.
-29 and will wrap up in June.
+In recognition of the nation’s 250th year as a democracy, Historic Chevy Chase DC conducted a four-part webinar series in 2026 to thoughtfully examine our community’s history, century by century, through the stories of people whose descendants once lived and raised their families on this land from pre-colonial days to modern times.
+The series, called “Chevy Chase DC at 250: Beyond the Burgers and the Fireworks,” ran between January and June 2026.
+Recordings are available below:

 Listen to the March 26 webinar recording here: The Civil War Came to Chevy Chase